 Includes 9 standards that support an outcome where consumers receive services that comply with legislation and are managed in a safe, efficient and effective manner.
-Standards applicable to this service fully attained. --- --
+Standards applicable to this service fully attained. support an outcome where consumers receive services that comply naged in a safe, efficient and effective manner. --- -- ---

 There are organisational-wide processes to monitor performance and compliance against regulations and legislation required.
-The service is managed by appropriately trained personnel and there is regional support and a manager in place to oversee service delivery in the absence of the manager.
+The service is managed by appropriately trained personnel and there is regional support and regional manager/registered nurse in place to oversee service delivery in the absence of the manager.
 There is an adverse event reporting system implemented.
 Monthly data collection and analysis is undertaken, and results are made known to staff.
 There is a human resource manual to guide practice.
 Staff files reviewed had all employment documentation in place.
 There is a documented rationale for staffing the service.
 There are sufficient staff on duty to meet the needs of the residents.
-Resident information is kept confidential.